newshots banner

 08-jul-2024, 11:18 am

-Assam’s annual floods have struck a devastating blow to Kaziranga National Park, claiming the lives of over 131 wild animals, including six precious one-horned rhinos.
-This incident underscores the vulnerability of wildlife during these natural disasters.
+Assam’s yearly floods have struck a staggering catastrophe for Kaziranga Public Park, killing north of 131 wild creatures, including six valuable one-horned rhinos.
+This occurrence highlights the weakness of untamed life during these cataclysmic events

-Kaziranga National Park, a UNESCO World Heritage Site, is home to two-thirds of the world’s one-horned rhinos.
-Losing even a handful is a significant setback to conservation efforts.
-The cause of death for most animals is attributed to drowning as the park’s floodplains become submerged, leaving them with limited escape routes.
+Kaziranga Public Park, a UNESCO World Legacy Site, is home to 66% of the world’s one-horned rhinos.
+Losing even a modest bunch is a huge mishap to protection endeavors The cause of death for most animals is attributed to drowning as the park’s floodplains become submerged, leaving them with limited escape routes.

 Other species haven’t been spared either.
 Hog deer, swamp deer, and wild boars are among the most affected, with reports suggesting numbers reaching over 100.
 These herbivores often get caught in the rising waters or separated from their herds.